How to Make A Pre-Existing Injury Compensation Claim

 This No Win No Fee deal means you pay nothing at the start of your claim, nothing whilst we make your claim, and nothing if we don’t win you a compensation settlement.
 The only time you actually pay our fees is when you receive a payment for damages.

-Why Should You Make Your Compensation Claim With Legal Expert?
+Why Should You Make Your Compensation Claim With Accident Claims UK?

-Legal Expert has a wealth of experience in tackling complex claims cases for our clients.
-We know the difference between an exacerbation vs. aggravation of injury, and how the process of claiming for each is subtly different.
+Accident Claims UK has a wealth of experience in tackling complex claims cases for our clients.
+We know the difference between an exacerbation vs aggravation of an injury and how the process of claiming for each is subtly different.
 We also know how to approach tricky cases such as claiming arthritis workers compensation for an employee who has aged and may have developed arthritis naturally.

 We always do our best to win you the maximum level of damages, but in the same breath, we will never do anything that might risk your claim, causing you to lose out entirely.

 Are you ready to begin making a claim for an existing injury that was made worse by an accident or another event that was not your fault?
-If so, call Legal Expert on 0800 073 8801 now.
+If so, call Accident Claims UK on 0800 073 8801 now.
 Once we have asked you a few questions to get a better idea of your claim, we will give you some free legal advice on what we think your next steps should be.

 By following the link below, you will find NHS published information on whiplash injuries:

-By following the link below, you will find NHS published information on pre-existing injuries:
+By following the link below, you will find HSE guidance on reportable occupational diseases: